Syed Mustafa Kamal: China-Cutting Case

-The Anti Corruption Establishment (ACE) registered an FIR against Kamal, Saeed bharam and 24 other PSP workers.
+The Anti Corruption Establishment (ACE) registered an FIR against Kamal and 24 other PSP workers.
 ACE said that Kamal and 24 others were involved in illegal allotment of 82 acres of amenity land in Mehmoodabad in 2009.
 The inquiry of ACE was revealed in November 2017 which told that Kamal allotted state land by embezzling his powers.
 The ACE then questioned Kamal and then Kamal stated that he had allotted in good intentions around 49 acres to the affectees of Lines Area project and the present government could cancel the allotment.
 Kamal made it clear he had no links with the China-Cutting Case and he was not responsible for what happened in the case.

 Illegal Allotment Case

 National Accountability Bureau (NAB) filed a reference against Mustafa Kamal pertaining to the alleged illegal allotment of state-owned lands in Clifton, Block 3, near Sea View.
 According to the NAB's references, The land was allotted to hawkers and shopkeepers in 1980 which was later got by DG Builders on lease in 2005.